jmaillot/azure-terraform/README.md

 This repository is a template used to deploy several resources within your Azure Subscription

+> [!example]
+> The first example will be the deployment of an Azure Virtual Machine, with some useful resources associated (VPN, Backup..., you can find it in the subfolder called "azure-base-infrastructure")

 ## 🚀 First Steps

 The very first step will be to download this repository files onto a local folder, or just **clone the repository** and `cd` into it.